MegaManSec/gixy-ng/docs/en/index.md

   * Python code style should follow [pep8](https://www.python.org/dev/peps/pep-0008/) standards whenever possible;
   * Pull requests with new plugins must have unit tests for them.

+Community guidelines:
+  * Be respectful and constructive in discussions;
+  * This project uses AI-assisted development - disparaging remarks about AI tooling are unwelcome;
+  * Focus on the code and ideas, not the tools used to create them.